-A clawback clause applies to the LTI and STI.
-This allows the Board of Directors to ask the beneficiaries to return all or part of the bonuses paid if they find that the performance targets were achieved on the basis of inaccurate or false data.
+A clawback clause applies to both the LTI and the STI.
+This allows the Board of Directors to ask the beneficiaries to return all or part of the bonuses paid if they find that the performance targets were achieved on the basis of inaccurate or untrue data.

-During the 2020, no clawback is deemed required and consequently no clawback is been applied.
+During the 2021, no clawback is deemed required and consequently no clawback has been applied.